That Dog: Formation

+Releases and Touring

 Their self-titled first album was originally released on a limited run as a double 7" on the independent label Magnatone Records in 1992.
 It was soon after re-released on cassette and compact disc by Geffen.
 During this time, the band was good friends with, often played on records by, and toured with label mates Beck and Weezer.
 Members contributed to the Beck songs "Girl of My Dreams", "Totally Confused" and the single "Steve Threw Up", as well as Weezer's "I Just Threw Out the Love of My Dreams", all released as B-sides by the aforementioned artists.

-1995 saw the release of Totally Crushed Out! to little fanfare, and the massive yet futile tour that supported the record left Waronker feeling burned out and dejected about the music business in general.
+1995 saw the release of Totally Crushed Out! to little fanfare.
 The band's members also contributed to several tracks on Mike Watt's Ball-Hog or Tugboat? record.

 On April 8, 1997, That Dog released their third album, Retreat from the Sun, and added Kenny Woods (Steven McDonald Group, Beck, Anders & Woods) on guitar.
-It has been confirmed that Anna Waronker originally intended to release the album as a solo record.
-She has claimed in interviews that her A&R pressured her in to letting That Dog record the album.
 Retreat from the Sun spawned the group's only charting radio hit, "Never Say Never", which reached No. 27 on the U.S. Billboard Modern Rock charts in 1997.

 That year the band toured the US with various acts including, Blur, The Wallflowers, and Counting Crows.
-On July 2, 1997, Counting Crows kicked off a co-headlining tour with The Wallflowers that continued through September.
-This tour included opening acts by Bettie Serveert, Engine 88, Gigolo Aunts, and That Dog, with each opening band touring for a three-week stretch.
-While touring with Counting Crows, The Wallflowers were also playing their own headlining dates when Counting Crows tour was on break (Counting Crows frontman Adam Duritz experienced swollen vocal cords and had to back out of several shows in July).